jean-pierreBoth/coreset/Results.md

 ## Results

 Examples provided are the standard Mnist-digits and Mnist-fashion.
-Results are are obtained with sub-crate mnistcheck.
+Results are obtained with sub-crate mnistcheck running on an AMD Ryzen 9 7950X 16-Core Processor (32 threads).

 ###  Coreset Construction